BiocPy/rds2py/README.md

 Parse and construct Python representations for datasets stored in **RDS or RData** files. `rds2py` supports various base classes from R, and Bioconductor's `SummarizedExperiment` and `SingleCellExperiment` S4 classes. **_For more details, check out [rds2cpp library](https://github.com/LTLA/rds2cpp)._**

 ## Fixes
 Cloned from [rds2py](https://github.com/BiocPy/rds2py).
 The repo can't be installed on Windows.
-With a AI agent, a few fixes are made to make it installalbe on Windows.

-rds2py now builds and works on Windows.
-Here's a summary of the four issues that waere fixed:
+With a AI agent, a few fixes are made to make it installable on Windows.
+Here's a summary of the four issues that were fixed:

 1. lib/src/rdswrapper.cpp — Updated for new rds2cpp API
 The upstream rds2cpp library had breaking API changes:
 Attributes: Changed from a struct with .names/.values vectors to std::vector<Attribute> where each Attribute has a SymbolIndex name + unique_ptr<RObject> value.
 Attribute names now require a lookup into a global symbols table.
 StringVector::data: Changed from vector<string> to vector<String> where String has an optional<string> value (supports missing/NA strings).
 RdaFile: contents (a PairList-like struct with .tag_names, .has_tag, .data) was replaced by objects (a vector<RdaObject> with .name as SymbolIndex and .value).